How Common Are Oil Rig Accidents in Texas?

 If you faced high medical expenses, lost wages from missed work, and serious pain and suffering from your injuries, you may be able to file a claim against your employer or the rig owner for compensation.
 If a loved one was killed in an accident, our attorneys may be able to file a wrongful death lawsuit in Dallas on your behalf to get you compensation for their end of life medical care, funeral and burial costs, their lost wages, and other financial issues your family suffered after the death.

 Part of building a strong claim is working quickly.
 If there is evidence of the accident that needs to be collected or preserved for trial, filing your case quickly can get you the power to protect that evidence.
-Your attorney can help determine what evidence you might need and ask the judge to subpoena evidence and witnesses, including testimony from coworkers who witnessed the accident, security footage of the event, logs and accident reports created in the course of business, and other evidence of your injuries.
+Your Dallas work injury attorney can help determine what evidence you might need and ask the judge to subpoena evidence and witnesses, including testimony from coworkers who witnessed the accident, security footage of the event, logs and accident reports created in the course of business, and other evidence of your injuries.

 Important evidence that you can save and collect includes any receipts of bills you receive because of the injury.
 Saving your medical bills, bank statements, pay stubs, and other proofs of payment can help you prove what your case is worth.
 In addition, you should record information about your pain and how the injury affected your life to help you prove “non-economic” damages for pain and suffering or emotional distress.